 \section{Abstract}

 The astrophysical origin of the lanthanides is an open question in nuclear astrophysics.
-Besides the widely studied $s$, $i$, and $r$ processes in moderately-to-strongly neutron-rich environments, an intriguing alternative site for lanthanide production could in fact be robustly \textit{proton-rich} matter outflows from core-collapse supernovae under specific conditions---in particular, high-entropy winds with enhanced neutrino luminosity and fast dynamical timescales.
-In this environment, excess protons present after charged particle reactions have ceased can continue to be converted to neutrons by (anti-)neutrino interactions, producing a neutron capture reaction flow up to $A\sim 200$.
+Besides the widely studied $s$, $i$, and $r$ processes in moderately to strongly neutron-rich environments, an intriguing alternative site for lanthanide production could in fact be robustly \textit{proton-rich} matter outflows from core-collapse supernovae under specific conditions---in particular, high-entropy winds with enhanced neutrino luminosity and fast dynamical timescales.
+In this environment, excess protons present after charged particle reactions have ceased can continue to be converted to neutrons by (anti)neutrino interactions, producing a neutron-capture reaction flow up to $A\sim 200$.
 This scenario, christened the $\nu i$ process in a recent paper, has previously been discussed as a possibility.
-Here, we examine the prospects for $\nu i$ process through the lens of stellar abundance patterns, bolometric lightcurves, and galactic chemical evolution models, with a particular focus on hypernovae as candidate sites.
-We identify specific lanthanide signatures for which the $\nu i$ process can provide a credible alternative to $r$/$i$ processes.
+Here, we examine the prospects for the $\nu i$ process through the lenses of stellar abundance patterns, bolometric light curves, and galactic chemical evolution models, with a particular focus on hypernovae as candidate sites.
+We identify specific lanthanide signatures for which the $\nu i$ process can provide a credible supplement to the $r$/$i$ processes.

 \keywords{\uat{Core-collapse supernovae}{304}, \uat{Hypernovae}{775},\uat{Supernova neutrinos}{1666}, \uat{Neutrino oscillations} {1104}, \uat{Nucleosynthesis}{1131}, \uat{R-process}{1324}, \uat{P-process}{1195}, \uat{CEMP stars}{2105}, \uat{Light curves}{918}, \uat{Galaxy chemical evolution}{580}, \uat{Stellar abundances}{1577}}